 - 2 med apricots optional

-- 4 tbsp pomegranate seeds or any other fresh fruits
+- 4 tablespoon pomegranate seeds or any other fresh fruits

-- 3-4 tbsp sugar extra to sprinkle over (optional)
+- 3-4 tablespoon sugar extra to sprinkle over (optional)

 - Preheat the oven at 180C/350F and lightly grease a skillet or an ovenproof dish.

 - In a pan, cook the sliced apples with the sugar over medium fire until the sugar has completely dissolved.
 It will take approximately 5-6 min.
 Add the cinnamon, mix and set aside to cool.